The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 Cash.
 There aren’t many ATMs along the way.
 Pretty much all the way until you get to Jomsom.
 I suggest at least 1500-2000 NPR a day to cover all your accommodations and food and a bit more for those just in case moments.
 As in, just in case you want extra celebratory beers or you rip your pants and need to buy a new pair along the way.

-The RX-100 VII is their best all-in-one compact camera to bring as far as minimal gear.
+The RX-100 VII is the best all-in-one compact camera to bring as far as minimal gear.
 It fits in your pocket, takes incredibly high resolution photos, 4K videos and has a 24-200mm range.
 This means you can take wide photos, portraits, and telephotos like the one below, all in one tiny package.

 If you’re a professional photographer with proper gear, I suggest you take one wide zoom, like a 16-35mm and a long telephoto that reaches 200-300mm close up of the mountains.
 If you want to know what I shoot with, check out what’s currently in my camera bag.

 International Adapter.
 Unfortunately Nepal doesn’t have a standard socket.
 You’ll find the two pronged and three pronged sockets seen in Europe and India, but also find North American sockets.
 Be prepared.
+This powerful and small 66W wall charger has replaced all my adapters and it comes with slim international adapters.
+Trust me on this.

 Compass.
 Not exactly required, but nice to make sure you are heading in the direction you think you’re heading in.